vuejs/test-utils/docs/guide/advanced/teleport.md

 })
 ```

-You have a possibility to stub teleport without creating any external HTML
+You can stub teleport by using `teleport: true`:

 ```ts
 import { mount } from '@vue/test-utils'